 Our Client's Challenge

-Two instrument technicians working on a chemical plant pipeline in Pascagoula, Mississippi were severely burned by sulfuric acid while repairing a leak within a valve manufactured by our client.
+Two instrument technicians working on a chemical plant pipeline in Pascagoula, Mississippi were severely burned by sulfuric acid while repairing a leak within a valve designed and manufactured by our client.
 The client’s valve was an easy target for the defective warning and design claims brought by these badly injured plaintiffs.

 We sought to transfer the blame for this tragic accident from our client’s valve to the plaintiffs’ employer, where it properly belonged.
 To do that required explaining how the employer’s procedures for draining the sulfuric acid from the pipeline were flawed and the actual cause of this accident.